lennart-k/rustical/README.md

 ### Password vs app tokens

-The password is meant as a password you use to log in to the frontend.
+The password is optional (if you have configured OpenID Connect) and is only used to log in to the frontend.
 Since it's sensitive information, the secure but slow hash algorithm `argon2` is chosen.

-If you've configured OpenID Connect you can also completely omit the password.
+App tokens are used by your CalDAV/CardDAV client (which can be managed through the frontend).

-I recommend to generate random app tokens for each CalDAV/CardDAV client (which can also be done through the frontend).
+I recommend to generate random app tokens for each CalDAV/CardDAV client.
-These can use the faster `pbkdf2` algorithm.
+Since the app tokens are random they use the faster `pbkdf2` algorithm.

 ### WebDAV Push